Welcome to Baseball’s Home!

 Will those in the Museum be practicing physical distancing?

-Yes.
-We ask that all guests practice physical distancing by maintaining a minimum distance of six feet from those outside your party.
+We ask that all unvaccinated guests practice physical distancing by maintaining a minimum distance of six feet from those outside of their party.

 Will I be interacting with staff members at a close distance?